 3. Interview with Illahee’s directors

-Upon receipt of your application (online or paper), we will call you to set up a time for an interview.
+Upon receipt of your complete application, we will email you to set up a time for an interview.
 Our preference is for you to interview at camp so that you can see first-hand where you will be working/living and to give you the opportunity to ask questions.
-If that is not convenient, we will also arrange to interview you at your college (or residence) or over the phone.
+If that is not convenient, we will also arrange to interview you virtually, at your college (or residence) or over the phone.